cynthiateeters/hap-blog-starter/content/blog/hybit-svg-lab.md

 My 200-path nightmare became a clean, organized system with clear visual structure.
 I learned that good organization isn't just about making code pretty — it's the foundation that makes theming, gradients, and maintenance actually possible.

-{% hapPose "brain-explodes", "HAP's mind-blowing SVG organization realization", 360 %}

 ## What Prof. Teeters taught me

+{% hapPose "tools-wave", "HAP ready with purposeful animation skills", 300 %}

 The biggest lesson: **SVG is code, not just an image file.**

 When I was exporting PNGs, I thought of graphics as "assets" — you make them in a graphics program, export them, and drop them in your HTML.
 Done.
 You never look at them again.

 But SVG is *actual code* you can read, edit, and maintain.
 You can:

 - Open it in a text editor and understand what you're looking at
 - Organize paths into logical groups with semantic names
 - Style it with CSS custom properties for instant theme switching